-In the 2013 battle against blood-thirsty mosquitoes and West Nile Virus, Grand Prairie will ground spray every Thursday and Friday night, weather permitting, from May – October in neighborhoods testing positive for infected mosquitoes.
-This replaces the city’s previous process of issuing a news release for every positive test and related spray area.
+In the 2015 battle against blood-thirsty mosquitoes and West Nile Virus, Grand Prairie will ground spray every Thursday and Friday night, weather permitting, from May – October in neighborhoods testing positive for infected mosquitoes.
+View map of areas sprayed in Grand Prairie in 2014.
+Know if your neighborhood will be affected by spraying:

 To be notified when new locations are scheduled for spraying, sign up for any of the following:

-- Click here or call 972-237-7595 to subscribe to the City’s Reverse 911 call out system.
+- Subscribe to the City's Emergency Notification system by emailing firstname.lastname@example.org or by calling 972-237-7595.
 Subscribers in affected areas will receive a phone call.

 - Follow us at twitter.com/gp_tx.
 Alerts will be sent out that identify affected areas.